Some Rynelrich Photos

 My Grassick Ancestry

 My Scottish ancestry is dominated by the fact that my paternal grand-parents were first cousins.
 James Duncan Grassick, born in Edinburgh in 1894, was the son of Isabella Bowie, who had married my great grand-father James Duncan (these two forenames keep cropping up in this branch of the family) five months before my grandfather’s birth.
-In 1921 he married Isabella’s sister Elizabeth’s daughter Jane McGregor Erskine.
+Isabella had a sister, Elizabeth.
+In 1921 my grandfather married Elizabeth’s daughter, Jane McGregor Erskine.

-The disgrace caused split the family.
+The “disgrace” caused a split the family.
 My father, an only child born nine months later, seems to have been quite cut off from the extended family.
 There were two other children, Annie Erskine and John Erskine.
 But my father was never really in touch with his aunt and uncle.
-We do know that one of Annie’s children was Bobby Combe, the legendary Hibs footballer of the 1950s who also playedfor Scotland.
+We were told that one of Annie’s children was Bobby Combe, the legendary Hibs footballer of the 1950s who also played for Scotland.
+But Bobby’s birth certificate says otherwise, his mother being recorded as Margaret Haig.
+Clearly these stories needed investigating.